dehre/beaglebone-stuff/mqtt/README.md

 ## Description

-A tiny program that publishes a random temperature to the Adafruit MQTT broker.
+A tiny program that reads the room's temperature (or, in this case, generates a random one), and publishes it to the Adafruit MQTT broker.

 [Adafruit IO](https://io.adafruit.com) has been chosen because it's free (up to 30 messages per minute) and it provides easy to set up dashboards to visualize the data.